jaidetree/idle-parens/resources/blog/2019-01-31-3-functional-programming-experience.md

 You have many different machines (functions) that operate on balls (common data types).
 In OOP the equivalent would be wrapping each ball in a new container so another machine can work with it then either unwrapping it or wrapping another container over the ball’s container for the next machine.

-## OOP is not the devil but I fear it none the less
+## OOP is not evil but what we have done with it could be

 For the record I don’t despise OOP or think FP itself is what lead to my improvement, it’s more that I gained a new way of thinking and solving problems.
 I think there are contexts where OOP is the right choice (especially game programming) but there’s a lot of places where we reach for OOP or imperative programming that could be better tackled with a FP or FP-inspired approach.